Sam Fuld: Oakland Athletics (second stint; 2014–16)

+Executive career

 On November 3, 2017, Fuld retired as a player and was named major league player information coordinator for the Philadelphia Phillies under new manager Gabe Kapler.
 In that position he worked closely with the team's players, coaches, front office, and the research and development department, to "integrate the use of information in all areas of on-field performance and preparation and make recommendations regarding the most effective areas of future research and analysis."

 After the 2018 season the Toronto Blue Jays interviewed Fuld to be their next manager, and he reportedly “made a strong impression”, but withdrew his name from consideration.
-At the same time Gerry Fraley, writer for The Dallas Morning News, opined that Fuld was an interesting possibility to be hired as the next Texas Rangers manager.
+At the same time, Gerry Fraley, writer for The Dallas Morning News, opined that Fuld was an interesting possibility to be hired as the next Texas Rangers manager.

 After the 2019 regular season, Fuld's name was mentioned by a number of people as a candidate for the position of manager with the Pittsburgh Pirates.
-At the same time, NBC in Chicago mentioned him as a possible candidate to be the new manager for the Chicago Cubs, Joel Sherman mentioned him as an "off the beaten road" possibility to manage the New York Mets, and he was also mentioned as a possible managerial candidate for both the San Francisco Giants and the Philadelphia Phillies.Joel Sherman (October 3, 2019).
-"The connections that’ll drive Brodie Van Wagenen’s Mets managerial decision," The New York Post.Anthony Castrovince (October 10, 2019).
-"Guessing who will fill 8 manager openings," mlb.com.
+At the same time, NBC in Chicago mentioned him as a possible candidate to be the new manager for the Chicago Cubs, Joel Sherman mentioned him as an "off the beaten road" possibility to manage the New York Mets, and he was also mentioned as a possible managerial candidate for both the San Francisco Giants and the Philadelphia Phillies.Ali Thanawalla (September 28, 2019).
+"Who'll be Giants' manager?
+List of possible Bruce Bochy replacements," NBC Sports.
 R.J.
 Anderson, writing for CBS Sports, opined: "He's on the fast track to holding down a managerial post of his own."
 Jayson Stark also mentioned him as someone teams could consider as a new manager.

 After the 2020 season, he was reportedly a finalist for the position of manager of the Boston Red Sox.

 On July 14, 2020, Fuld returned to the field, playing Center Field during a Phillies Summer Camp exhibition game.

-Philadelphia Phillies General Manager

 On December 22, 2020, Fuld was announced as the new general manager of the Philadelphia Phillies.

+On December 19, 2022, the Phillies extended Fuld's contract through the 2025 season.

+On November 8, 2024, the Phillies announced that Fuld would step down as the team's general manager and begin a transition to a role as the team's president of business operations.
+Fuld is currently pursuing a Master of Business Administration (MBA) degree at the University of Pennsylvania's Wharton School, and will assume the new role upon his graduation in 2026.
+Preston Mattingly succeeded Fuld as general manager.